the day to step into the fire.

 Unless we live in total isolation, in a bubble, or in a box – which few of us do – our faith in God will come under pressure on a daily basis.

 Most of us will insist that our faith is strong enough to withstand the toughest test.
 But what if we were confronted with the same situation that Nebuchadnezzar put in front of Shadrach, Meshach, and Abednego?

-When Nebuchadnezzar ordered that everyone should bow down and worship the 90 foot tall gold statue he had setup in the province of Babylon, those three men refused.
+When Nebuchadnezzar ordered that everyone should bow down and worship the 90 foot tall gold statue he had erected in the province of Babylon, those three men refused.
 It is safe to say that Nebuchadnezzar was incensed and gave them one more opportunity to do as he ordered.
-Their steadfast refusal would result in the three of them being bound and thrown into a furnace.
+Their refusal would result in the three of them being bound and thrown into a furnace.

 When that final refusal came, “Nebuchadnezzar was so furious with Shadrach, Meshach, and Abednego that his face became distorted with rage.
 He commanded that the furnace be heated seven times hotter than usual.”
 (Daniel 3:19 NLT).